 Staff and children are regularly trained in First Aid.

-We work with parents to ensure that those children with additional medical needs have the appropriate care and the least disruption to their learning.
+We work with parents to ensure that children with additional medical needs have the appropriate care and the least disruption to their learning.

 We operate a highly positive system of behaviour management.
-Children earn ‘Smileys’ for positive behaviour / learning which in turn earn them certificates.
+We aim to teach children about behaviour choices.

 We send home postcards and give achievement certificates to children in assemblies.